 When my oldest daughter Evelyn was three and in Pre-K, her class studied penguins.
-She came home excited and said that she wanted to go to Antarctica to see penguins in real life.
+She came home excited and said that she wanted to go on a trip to Antarctica to see penguins in real life.
 So I did some research and decided that eight was a good age for Antarctica.
 Why eight?
 At that point kids can entertain themselves on the ship, they can appreciate where they are in the world, and they’ll be interested in some of the trip’s educational elements.
 So I promised her that when she was eight we would go.
-She turned eight on December 16th and we departed on December 26th.
+She turned eight on December 16th and we departed on our trip to Antarctica December 26th.

 Buenos Aires, Argentina

-We then flew down to Ushuaia, the southernmost city in the world, to do a quick trip through Tierra del Fuego National Park before boarding the ship.
+We then flew down to Ushuaia, the southernmost city in the world, to do a quick trip through Tierra del Fuego National Park before boarding the ship for our trip to Antarctica.
 There’s really not much to say about Ushuaia – there’s an airport, it’s near the national park, and it’s relatively close to Antarctica.
 I’ll return someday to see more of Tierra del Fuego – a few hours there definitely whetted my appetite.

 The Drake Passage